 Future management of ESA areas will be designed to protect and improve the resources that qualify these areas for ESA classification.
 All of these areas are suitable for development of natural surface pedestrian trails unless the areas are critically important as habitat for sensitive species.
 Hunting is also allowed on these areas taking into consideration public safety and resource protection.
+Any future ground-disturbing activities would take into account Section 106 of the NHPA and other applicable cultural resource statutes to insure that cultural resources are protected.
 Specific management measures may include but are not limited to the following:

 - Bottomland Hardwood Sites: Selective thinning will be done periodically to favor dominant and desirable mast producers.
 Supplemental tree and shrub plantings will be done to increase forest diversity.
 A mature, older timber component will be maintained on all sites. - Pine Oak Sites: Selective thinning will be accomplished to maintain forest vigor and a desirable mix of pine and oak.
 Prescription burning and tree and shrub plantings will be done to improve stand diversity.
-A mature, older timber component will be maintained on all sites. - Cultural Resource Sites: Known sites will be protected from vandalism and/or erosion.
+A mature, older timber component will be maintained on all sites.

+- Cultural Resource Sites: Known sites will be protected from vandalism and/or erosion.
 Additional reconnaissance surveys will be conducted as needed to determine the extent of cultural resource sites.
 Tribal coordination will continue to insure proper management and/or protection of known sites. - Sites supporting Species of Conservation Concern: The site characteristics that cause these areas to be favored by individual species will be protected and improved.
-Perch and/or nesting sites for the southern bald eagle are examples of site characteristics that need protection.

-• Steep Slope Sites: These areas will be monitored to protect their scenic value, wildlife habitat value, and to reduce shoreline erosion.
+Perch and/or nesting sites for the southern bald eagle are examples of site characteristics that need protection. - Steep Slope Sites: These areas will be monitored to protect their scenic value, wildlife habitat value, and to reduce shoreline erosion.